JetBrains/guide/site/django/links/django-in-pycharm-tips-reloaded/index.md

 - Integration with IPython for enhanced console experiences.
 - Managing imports automatically.

-## Code with Me

-- Real-time collaboration using JetBrains' Code with Me feature.
-- Live demonstration of collaborative editing and debugging.

 ## Enhanced Template Support

 - Using PyCharm’s smart code navigation in Django templates.